rRupeshRanjan/leetcode-solutions/README.md

 		1011.
 Capacity To Ship Packages Within D Days <br>
         1013.
 Partition Array Into Three Parts With Equal Sum <br>
         1020.
 Number of Enclaves <br>
+        1022.
+Sum of Root To Leaf Binary Numbers <br>
 		1038.
 Binary Search Tree to Greater Sum Tree <br>
         1041.
 Robot Bounded In Circle <br>
 		1047.
 Remove All Adjacent Duplicates In String <br>